answerdigital/oxford-omop-data-mapper/docs/data-merging.md

 |-----------|-----|
 | CDS | Record the record if it does not already exist using the following columns as keys `RecordConnectionIdentifier`, `HospitalProviderSpellNumber` and `person_id`. |

+### Remarks

+If a record already exists for one of the following keys `RecordConnectionIdentifier`, `HospitalProviderSpellNumber` for a particular patient then use the earliest start date amd the latest end date of the record pair.

 ## Visit Detail

 Merging logic depends upon the data source.